 - Summary of Proposed Changes to RGGI CO2 Allowance Budget

 Post-2020 cap levels have been established through program review, and are detailed in the Principles to Accompany Model Rule Amendments.
-States will next begin state-specific processes to bring changes arising from program review into effect, based on the updated 2017 Model Rule.
+States have commenced state-specific processes to bring changes arising from program review into effect, based on the updated 2017 Model Rule.

 Historical Cap Levels